-When children are dealing with a lot of anxiety, they express it in many different ways.
-Some children may need more activity and stimuli, while others may withdraw or complain of tiredness or boredom.
-When children are stressed out, they are much more open for helpful activities than for long explanations.
-As you may know from your everyday life as a family, over-explaining can quickly lead to conflicts.
+Children express anxiety and distress in lots of different ways.
+Some may feel a need for activity and stimuli, while others may withdraw or complain of tiredness or boredom.
+When children are stressed out, they’re much more open for helpful activities than for long explanations.
+As you may know from your own experience, over-explaining can lead to frustration on both sides.

 If you do these activities together, they can have a double effect.
 Children can playfully reduce their anxiety or stress, and so can you!

 Blow it out and shake it off